ecmwf/open-ecpds/Options.md

 ### http.headers
 Allow the specification of additional headers to be included in the header list, alongside standard headers such as "User-Agent", "Accept" and authentication headers (if "http.authheader" is set).
 These headers will be sent to the HTTP server with every request.

+### http.honorRetryAfter
+When a "429 Too Many Requests" or "503 Service Unavailable" response is received, wait and automatically retry (up to "http.rateLimitRetryCount" times) instead of immediately failing.
+If enabled (default) and the response carries a "Retry-After" header, that value is honored (capped by "http.maxRetryAfter"); otherwise an exponential backoff starting at "http.rateLimitBackoff" is used.

 ### http.isSymlink
 Allow forcing the symbolic link detector to always return the provided value.